prerender/prerender/README.md

 * Find and return a cached version of the url before loading it.
 * Reject a request based on the host sending too many requests per second.

+####`pluginsOnPhantomPageCreate = function(req, res, next){}`
+called after the phantomjs page has been created.

+Use this function to bind custom functions to phantomjs events.
+Example:

+* Outputting to the terminal console when phantomjs has console output.

 ####`afterPhantomRequest = function(req, res, next){}`
-`afterPhantomRequest` is called at the end of the request lifecycle, after phantomjs successfully loads the HTML for a url.
+called at the end of the request lifecycle, after phantomjs successfully loads the HTML for a url.

 Use this function to access/modify the HTML returned from a url.
 Examples: